Can Exercise Make You More Creative?

 Haruki Murakami draws parallels between the processes of running and writing: 'Most of what I know about writing I've learned through running every day.'
 He describes his thoughts while running as 'Clouds of all different sizes.
 They come and they go, while the sky remains the same sky as always.'
 Bergland calls this feeling the 'unclamping' that the brain needs for ideas to 'bubble up'.
 Illustrator Paula Knight wonders if the “hypnotic state" of her daily walk helps her, while poet Brian Moses describes the “rhythmical activity" of walking his dog through fields and up hills as enabling ideas for poetry.

 Could it be, however, that this freeing of ideas comes about more by a change of scene or activity than with aerobic exercise per se?
 Playing with the kids, going shopping or doing DIY were also cited as improving creative focus, and Creative Director Helen Fuchs says, “the large majority [of advertising creatives] don't exercise at all.
 The stereotype of young people listening to music, smoking and drinking and working all hours is pretty constant."
 Instead, advertising encourages any change in activity to enable ideas to filter through: “I know creatives who re-arrange furniture while we are pitching".
-The 2013 study cited above recognized that its results also depended on the type of task in hand, and that nothing significant changed if an individual wasn't exercising regularly already.
+The 2013 study cited above recognised that its results also depended on the type of task in hand, and that nothing significant changed if an individual wasn't exercising regularly already.

 Drawing firm research conclusions or generalising about such an abstract and individual concept as creativity is surely a dangerous game – there are too many variables at play.
 As long as it keeps generating ideas for me though, I will continue to run!